lynnz1/Bridge-Protocol/README.md

 # Bridge-Protocol
 Project Introduction:
 This project is a messaging protocols which developed to participate in the Polygon DevX Hackathon.
 This cross chain messaging contracts is created using the Polygon Lxly bridge.
-Helping cross chain Dapps to send array of data with various data structure and an user interface for users to view relavant data.
+Helping cross chain Dapps to send array of data with various data structure and a user interface for users to view relavant data.

-The scenarios of this messaging protocol is set to be used by crosschain Defi apps.
+This app is developed to facilitate the need of crosschain Defi apps.
-As the community of blockchains and Defi applications grows, the need for sending data of yielding strategies is constantly growing.
+As the community of blockchains and Defi applications grows, the need for sending data of yielding strategies is growing.
 Cross chain Defi/Dapps not only has the need to send strategy related data, but been able to send data specifically to user addresses is also needed.
 Data is stored on the contract of the origin blockchain in the format of array.
 Variables are allowed to be added to these arrays at anytime.

 Supported data structure includes:
 1. Data that is allowed to viewed by public.